hkirk/swtafp-slides/slides/01/01-intro.md

 ### Working with lists

-There are a number of functions for list, all found in the [List module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-listmodule.html).
+There are a number of functions for `list`s, all found in the [List module](https://fsharp.github.io/fsharp-core-docs/reference/fsharp-collections-listmodule.html).

 ```fsharp
 let l1 = ["abc", "def", "ghi"]